emmahone/LVM-Operator-overview/README.md

     - `deviceSelector`: A device selector that selects the storage devices to use in the LVM cluster.
 If this field is not included during the LVMCluster creation, it is not possible to add the deviceSelector section to the CR.
 In this case, the LVMCluster needs to be removed and a new CR needs to be created.

 # How can you provision storage using LVMS?
-You can provision persistent volume claims (PVCs) using the storage class that is created during the Operator installation.
+You can provision `persistent volume claims (PVCs)` using the `storageclass` that is created during the Operator installation.
 You can provision block and file PVCs, however, the storage is allocated only when a pod that uses the PVC is created.

 Procedure:
 1. Identify the `StorageClass` that is created when LVM Storage is deployed.
 The StorageClass name is in the format, `lvms-<device-class-name>`.
 The device-class-name is the name of the device class that you provided in the `LVMCluster` of the `Policy` YAML.
 For example, if the deviceClass is called `vg1`, then the storageClass name is `lvms-vg1`.
-The volumeBindingMode of the storage class is set to WaitForFirstConsumer.
+The `volumeBindingMode` of the storage class is set to `WaitForFirstConsumer`.

 2. To create a PVC where the application requires storage, save the following YAML to a file with a name such as `pvc.yaml`.
 Example: